icenet-ai/icenet/CONTRIBUTING.rst

     $ git add .
     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

+   Note: When committing, if pre-commit is installed, there might be formatting changes made by yapf and the commit prevented.
+In this case, add the file(s) modified by the formatter to the staging area and commit again.

 9. Submit a pull request through the GitHub website.